French flag Arrows English flag

 $$ c \ h_c = a \ b $$

-That shows that \( a \) is definitely a height of the triangle \(\{a, b, c\}\), and as a consequence of it this triangle is right-angled between the sides \(a \) and \( b \).
+We definitely showed that the triangle \(\{a, b, c\}\) is right-angled between \(a \) and \( b \).
+Hence:

 $$ a^2 + b^2 = c^2 \Longrightarrow a \perp b \qquad \bigl(Pythagore \enspace(reciprocal) \bigr) $$